 DIY Installation vs. Professional Installation

-There are many pros and cons to both do-it-yourself flooring installation and hiring the professionals.
+There are many pros and cons to both do-it-yourself flooring installation and hiring a professional.
 Your decision should be based on your budget and your comfort with standard power tools.
 Laminate flooring installation has an intermediate level of difficulty, but it can be easy for most homeowners to take on.
+Installing your own flooring will save you money by eliminating labor costs.

-However, if you have not completed a home renovation project before, or if you do not already have most of the necessary equipment, you may benefit from working with a professional contractor.
-They will have all the materials and tools needed to complete the job.
+Professional floor installers typically charge $2–$8* per square foot to put down laminate flooring and any necessary underlayment.
+However, if you have not completed a home renovation project before, or if you do not already have most of the necessary equipment, the extra cost may be worth it.
+A professional will have all the materials and tools needed to complete the job safely and efficiently.

 Our Recommended Flooring Company

-When you’re shopping for new laminate flooring, consider LL Flooring for its wide variety of designs and materials.
+If you decide to go with professional installation, we recommend LL Flooring for its wide variety of designs and materials.
 With over three decades of experience, this company is a trusted provider of high-quality flooring.
-And, because its team works with manufacturers all over, LL Flooring can guarantee the best pricing to its customers.
+And, because its team works with manufacturers all over the country, LL Flooring can guarantee the best pricing to its customers.

 To learn more about LL Flooring and to get a quote for your project, schedule an appointment online.
 You’ll speak with a specialist from one of the company’s hundreds of locations around the country.